Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * Kinematics.h and .cpp the variables robot and include RobotKinematics are added. robot is used instead of robot5axis to use K13
 * Config/Pins.h set all other Kinematics SUPPORT_... to 0
 * disabled delta code in ... (tbd where)
-* RobotKinematics.h and .cpp in folder Movement/Kinematics
+* all .h and .cpp files with names starting with Robot in folder src/Movement/Kinematics